hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-alias admin acme.com www.acme.com yes

-The call is intended for adding aliases to a domain (it is also called "domain parking").
-The function supports wildcards `*`.domain.tpl.
+This function adds one or more aliases to a domain (it is also called "domain parking").
+This function supports wildcards *.domain.tpl.

 *******************************************************************